DenGodunov/dbt_mcdm_challenge/README.md

 | ad_id            | ad_id                  |

-- As you can see if you don't have matching field in you source then place NUll for categorical and 0 for countable in front of MCDM field
+- As you can see if you don't have matching field in your source then place NUll for categorical and 0 for countable values in front of MCDM field
 - Example of s2t you can find in s2t folder: s2t_bing.MD

 2. Then you need to write data transformation file and place it into models/ads_performance